trilobiet/oapenmemoharvester/README.md

 ## What does it do?

 1. Read last harvest date;
-2. harvest XOAI since last harvest date;
+2. harvest OAI since last harvest date;
 3. parse records and save to database;
 4. fetch corresponding export chunks and save to database;
 5. Update last harvest date.